AIBlockOfficial/2Way.js/README.md

 Some arguments during the initialization are optional, such as the `initOffline`- which is used to initialize the wallet in an offline state.

-The `computeHost` and `intercomHost` interface elements are used to determine the API endpoints for the Compute node, and Intercom server the wallet is supposed to connect to, respectively.
+The `mempoolHost` and `intercomHost` interface elements are used to determine the API endpoints for the Mempool node, and Intercom server the wallet is supposed to connect to, respectively.

 A user-defined `passPhrase` needs to be supplied to the wallet during initialization, as this passphrase will be used to encrypt/decrypt data during operations.